pgadmin-org/pgadmin4/docs/en_US/desktop_deployment.rst

        $ python setup.py

-Alternatively, you can simply run ``pgAdmin4.py`` at this point or aat a later time, and ``pgadmin4.db`` will be created automatically at first run.
+Alternatively, you can simply run ``pgAdmin4.py`` at this point or at a later time, and ``pgadmin4.db`` will be created automatically at first run.

 Runtime